wp-plugins/contact-form-7-sms-addon/readme.txt

 2. SMS settings in detail

 == Changelog ==

+= 1.3 =
+* Fix test button on settings page.
+The previous release was missing an important bit of javascript.

 = 1.2 =
 * New Test button when entering settings.
 See if your your username,password